jandeboerGmail/vitanova/README.md

 # vitanova

-is an application written in python3, with the help of the Django web framework and Mariadb as DB backend.
+is an application written in python3, with the help of the Django web framework and Mariadb as DB backend running in a Docker container

 # Install For Development